 Types of Code Coverage:

 Line coverage is one of the most specific types of code coverage, and it checks whether tests cover a given line.
 Line coverage is represented by the percentage of the lines which are covered by the tests.
-There are some more types of code coverage available which includes function coverage, block coverage and statement coverage.
+There are some more types of code coverage available which include function coverage, block coverage and statement coverage.

-The Limitations of Code Coverage:
+The Limitations of Code Coverage

 The other limitation of code coverage is that it works with code-based tests and particularly unit tests.
 This type of testing is undoubtedly critical and provides valuable feedback as it is certainly not enough.